 Let's go through the various treatment options for teeth overcrowding in adults and children, along with the pros and cons of each.
 You'll find information about costs in the table a little further down.

 The first thing that probably comes to mind when you think about fixing crowded teeth is braces.
-It’s true that this is the most common treatment, particularly for more severe overcrowding cases, but there are different types of braces to consider.
+It's true that this is the most common treatment, particularly for more severe overcrowding cases where the teeth overlap, but there are different types of braces to consider.

 Children receiving free NHS treatment will only be offered metal braces; any other styles must be paid for privately.